liporuwcha/a___development_tools_infrastructure/README.md

 - adk - Rust analyzer
 rust-analyzer is an implementation of Language Server Protocol for the Rust programming language.
 It provides features like completion and goto definition for many code editors, including VS Code.
 - adl - borrow checker
 Rust memory safety is achieved with these concepts: ownership, borrowing and lifetimes.
-It is a steep learning curve, but once you learn it it becomes automatic to think with these concepts in mind.
+It is a steep learning curve, but once you learn it, it becomes automatic to think with these concepts in mind.
 - adm - expressions
 Rust is primarily an expression-based language.
 Nearly anything can return a value.
 - adn - variable scope and shadowing
 Variable bindings have a scope, and are constrained to live in a block.
 A block is a collection of statements enclosed by braces {}.
 Shadowing is a strange, but useful concept.
-When we declare a new variable with the same name as a previous variable.
-The new variable shadows the previous variable.
+When we declare a new variable with the same name as a previous variable, the new variable shadows the previous variable.
 It is really useful, but I critique the choice of making it implicit and not explicit.

 ### af - AXUM web server